 The new Spirit of Tasmania Quay terminal in Geelong features easy vehicle access, with dedicated drop off/pick up zones and ample undercover parking.
 If you arrive before check in, you can enjoy the boardwalk looking over Corio Quay or relax in the comfortable lounge areas with free-Wi-Fi and a drink from the café.

-How can I get to Spirit of Tasmania from Melbourne?
+How to get to Spirit of Tasmania from Melbourne

-The quay can also be access by VLine train to either North Geelong or Geelong station.
-A shuttle bus is available to the quay from Geelong station, fees and a minimum passenger requirment applies.
+By train: Take a VLine train to either North Geelong or Geelong station.
+A shuttle bus is available to the quay from Geelong station.
+Fees and a minimum passenger requirement applies.
 The shuttle bus also runs transfers between the quay and Avalon Airport, the Bellarine Peninsula and the Surf Coast.

-There are a range of ticket options available for the Spirit of Tasmania.
+There are a range of ticket options available for Spirit of Tasmania.

-Prices depend on whether you're travelling at day or night, the seasonal popularity, what you are travelling with (e.g. a car, motorhome, campervan, motorbike, bicycle, pet), and whether you're booking a cabin or a recliner.
+Prices depend on whether you're travelling at day or night, the seasonal popularity, what you are travelling with (for example, a car, motorhome, campervan, motorbike, bicycle, pet), and whether you're booking a cabin or a recliner.

 RACV Members can save 10 per cent off Spirit of Tasmania passenger fares when booking through RACV.*